Tadian: Government

+Local government

 Tadian, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Members of the Municipal Council (2019–2022):